jpease/justinpease.com/_posts/2023-11-13-three-process-parables.md

 Next, picture some friends setting up a poker game.
 Before shuffling, the dealer flips through the cards to make sure they are all face down.

 Why?
 It's just how the game works.
-You can't see each others cards.
+As illustrated in the photo above, it doesn't matter how good your hand is, if you insist on playing faces out.

 Some software engineering processes are like that too.
 For example, if you want to play the SOC 2 Type 2 compliance game, you're going to need a change